raweee/node-red-contrib-whatsapp-link/README.md

     | `msg.message` | Complete message object. <br />*Some extra details for advance users* |

-3. **Chats Out** : As simple as mention on name, node will send `msg.payload` recived at input to the number mentioned in node.
+3. **Chats Out** : As simple as mention on name, node will send `msg.payload` recived at input to the number mentioned in node or defined in `msg.payload`.

      *Don't forget to mention international dialing code befor your number.
 Number must be in format like `+11 99999 99999` without any space.*